-The last filed actuarial report was effective December 31, 2019.
+The last filed actuarial report was effective December 31, 2021.
 This report outlines the movements of the Plan's financial position since the previous valuation and is to be filed with the Office of the Superintendent - Pension Commission (Manitoba) and Canada Revenue Agency.
 It is to be used by the University to determine its funding requirements for the period following the valuation date.
+The next actuarial valuation of the Plan should be performed no later than December 31, 2025.

-Section 3.
+ECKLER SECTION 3.
 DATA

-The valuation was based on data as of the valuation date, December 31, 2020, supplied to us by Brandon University.
+The valuation was based on data as of the valuation date, December 31, 2022, supplied to us by Brandon University.
 This data is summarized in Appendix C.